NicoloToscani/node-red-contrib-vibration-severity/README.md

 ## How to use

 ### vibration-velocity
-Use the `vibration-velocity` node to configure which information you want to request from the device.
+Use `vibration-velocity` to receive and evaluate RMS Velocity (Vrms) from vibration sensor to identify a problem of unbalaced load, misalignment, loose mounting, soft foot, etc.

-Wire the input of the `vibration-velocity` to ....... todo .
+This node receives as input `payload` the value of vibration characteristic to monitor and produces as output the state of the system.

 ## ISO 10816
 **ISO 10816** provides guidance for evaluating vibration velocity severity motors, pumps, fans, compressors, gear boxes, blowers, dryers, presses and other machines that operate in the 10 to 1000 Hz frequency range.